-The following data in 21 sections is a presentation of the difficulties resulting from a Wikipedia User page of 2006 that was for long displayed on Google Search to my disadvantage.
-I have never been a Wikipedia contributor, and I had cause to regard the stigmatising User page (of American origin) as an infringement upon my rights as a British author and publisher.
+The following data, in 21 sections, is a presentation of the difficulties resulting from a Wikipedia User page of 2006 that was for long displayed on Google Search to my disadvantage.
+I have never been a Wikipedia contributor.
+I had cause to regard the stigmatising User page (of American origin) as an infringement upon my rights as a British author and publisher.
 The offensive User page was not deleted by Wikipedia until 2012.
 See Wikipedia Misinformation.
 See also Kevin R. D. Shepherd Not Exposed.

 22.1 The Sectarian Cordon in Wikipedia

 In October 2006, I discovered a Wikipedia User page that was very hostile towards my publishing effort known as Citizen Initiative (CI).
 The pseudonym of the attacker was here SSS108.
 I did not at first know who the aggressor was.
 Afterwards some academic friends were able to trace the identity of this person, who transpired to be a salient American internet defender of the controversial Indian guru Sathya Sai Baba (d.2011).
 He had become a Wikipedia editor in relation to that guru.